 Later, Harry and Seeiso met with Barbados’ war veterans and shared their experiences serving their countries.

 Today was the big polo event, where Harry played with Mark Tomlinson, one of Britain’s leading polo players, against a South African team in the Sentebale Polo Cup at the Apes Hill Club.

 Before the match, he told guests: “It seems to be one of life’s cruellest ironies that when natural disaster strikes – whether it be earthquake in Haiti, or years of drought and ravaging by HIV/Aids in Lesotho – it is always the most vulnerable, the defenseless, normally the children, who are left exposed and needing more help.

 “We seem so powerless to prevent these things from happening, but out of such tragedy, comes the purest of human reactions: love, charity, and, in time, a sense of renewed hope.
 This is really what Sentebale is about.”

 Later, Harry and Seeiso attended a Haiti benefit concert at Farley Park which was televised all over Barbados.
 It was at that concert that the two royals displayed their fun side.
 The hosts told the audience that if they donated 5,000 Barbados dollars, the two princes would get on stage and dance.

 Indeed that happened and Harry and Seeiso strutted their stuff on stage to loud cheers from the crowd.
 The pair both wore T-shirts produced to promote the concert with the words Haiti We Care on the front.
-They moved to the thumping rhythms by singer Red Plastic Bag.Filed under British Royals, Lesotho Royals
+They moved to the thumping rhythms by singer Red Plastic Bag.Filed under Lesotho, The United Kingdom

-Tagged Barbados, Children, Governor-General Husbands, Haiti, Hospital, Military, Official Visit, Patronage, Polo, Prince Harry, Prince Seeiso, Sentebale, Sport.
+Tagged Barbados, Children, Governor-General Husbands of Barbados, Haiti, Hospital, Military, Official Visit, Patronage, Polo, Prince Harry of Wales, Prince Seeiso of Lesotho, Sentebale, Sport.